f-puig/VOI/protocols/workflow3D_MATLAB.md

 In this Markdown document, a workflow for the analysis of 3D NMR spectra in Matlab is presented.
-This workflow includes the data import to Matlab, denoising, and export of denoised 2D NMR.
+This workflow includes the data import to Matlab, the denoising, and the export of denoised 2D NMR.

 All functions required for the analysis can be downloaded from this repository.